Ideas are the Vocabulary of Thought – Mortimer Adler

 In the end, what a more innovative, inclusive, sustainable resilient society needs most of all is a good story.
 Or 35 million of them, told to each other every day in the most inventive, inclusive, constructive, and inspiring ways we can stoop to conjure.
 For all the sorry state of our media, Canada’s media moment might just be now.
 The art might be less in trying to engineer new media technologies, but rather in formulating not just for ourselves, but for the world, a new narrative that privileges personal and community growth – a narrative that is utterly disruptive to the status quo.
 A narrative that, if powerful enough, will find its way onto whatever platforms there are to mobilize it in the public sphere.

-Exploring Our Culture – Ken Wilbur
+Exploring for Universal Patterns – Ken Wilbur

 Humans everywhere have the capacity to form images, symbols, and concepts, and although the contents of these concepts often vary, the capacity is universal.
 These universal and cross-cultural patterns tell us some very important things about the human condition, because if you have found something shared by most or even all humans, you have probably found something of profound significance.
 Certain patterns in language, cognition, and human physiology, for example are quite similar wherever they appear.
 Humans everywhere have the capacity to form images, symbols, and concepts, and although the contents of these concepts often vary, the capacity is universal.